Cub Scout Pack 301 - Alexandria, VA

 • Water: There are potable water spigots in the campground to fill RV's and water containers.
 There are no water hook-ups at the individual campsites.

-BSA Camping Policy
+Scouting America Camping Policy

-The Boy Scouts of America has established the following guidelines for its members’ participation in camping activities:
+Scouting America has established the following guidelines for its members’ participation in camping activities:

 • Overnight camping by Tiger Cub, Wolf, and Bear Cub Scout dens as dens is not approved, and certificates of liability insurance will not be provided by the Boy Scouts of America.